Today I learned about foreign keys in GORM.

 GORM is an ORM library in Go that I find very useful and developer-friendly.
 It has the following features:

-• Bulk insert, FindInBatches, Find/Create with Map, CRUD using SQL expressions, Context Valuer
+- Batch inserts, FindInBatches, Find/Create with Map, CRUD using SQL expressions and Context Valuer

-• Flexible extensible plugin API: Database Resolver (multiple databases, read-write separation), Prometheus…
+- Flexible extensible plugin API: Database Resolver (multi-database, read-write separation), Prometheus…

 Foreign Key#

-In relational databases, a foreign key (is a) or a set of fields used to establish a connection between data in two tables.
+In relational databases, a foreign key (is a) or a set of fields used to establish a connection between the data of two tables.
 A foreign key usually points to the primary key of another table, and its main functions are:

-• Relationship: Associates records in one table with records in another table.
+- Relationship: Associates records from one table with records from another table.

 GORM follows the principle of "convention over configuration," allowing it to automatically determine the corresponding foreign key relationships.